Constantin-Hentgen/Ctrl_Alt_Discuss/README.md

 ## Introduction

-Welcome to the Ctr+Alt+Discuss= project!
+Welcome to the Ctr+Alt+Discuss project!
 This project combines the powerful capabilities of OpenAI, Eleven Labs AI, and RSS feed aggregation to automatically create podcasts.
 The core of this solution relies on the GPT-3.5-turbo language model from OpenAI to generate podcast scripts, complemented by Eleven Labs' Text-to-Speech (TTS) to bring these scripts to life.

 ## Objective